Individual World Poetry Slam FAQ

 How big is the Individual World Poetry Slam?

 The event is generally limited to 72 contestants.
-While the National Poetry Slam continues to grow in size, we have kept a strict limit on this event on purpose.
+While the National Poetry Slam is significantly larger, we have kept a strict limit on this event on purpose.
 It's a smaller, more intimate festival with all the of the excellence and excitement of the much larger National Poetry Slam.
 But because the event is exclusive, the quality of the competition is...well...the best in the world.

 Who can compete in iWPS?

 Certified venues have the first right to register, and as many as 60 certified venues can register their rep before the registration opens up to storm poets.
 Should more than 60 certified venues register a representative, the first 60 will be guaranteed spots, and the remaining certified venues will be considered with the "Storm" poets and registered venues.
 Once registration opens up for storm poets, the storm poets, the registered venues, and the certified venue reps that came in after the venue deadline are entered into the draw for spots.
 When we have more people register than we have available spots, the spots are awarded by random draw, which will be conducted the weekend after registration closes.

 IWPS is held in the fall, usually in October.
 Preliminary rounds of the competition take place on Thursday and Friday and the Finals on Saturday.